ASPetrov/XcodeSnippets/README.md

 ## Manually

-Donwload archive from this site [ZIP](https://github.com/AleksandarPetrov/XcodeSnippets/archive/master.zip).
+1. Ensure Xcode is closed.

+2. Donwload archive from this site [ZIP](https://github.com/AleksandarPetrov/XcodeSnippets/archive/master.zip).
 Extract the archive.

-Ensure Xcode is closed.
+  Or check out the project using: git clone https://github.com/AleksandarPetrov/XcodeSnippets.git

-Add Files To The Path: `~/Library/Developer/Xcode/UserData/CodeSnippets`
+3. In terminal navigate to the new directory and run setup.sh

-Open Xcode.
+  Or from Finder Copy Files To The Path: `~/Library/Developer/Xcode/UserData/CodeSnippets`

 #Usage